On Swift Horses: Marketing

-The marketing of the film has been criticised by publications including Variety and the Washington Blade for frequently downplaying, and sometimes not mentioning, the fact that many of the characters are LGBTQ and that there are same-sex relationships in the film; the marketing was also criticised for straightwashing the promotional materials by falsely implying that the film includes a love affair between the characters played by Daisy Edgar-Jones and Jacob Elordi, when no affair actually takes place between them, and both are involved in same-sex romantic relationships with other characters instead.
+The marketing of the film has been criticised by publications including Variety and the Washington Blade for frequently downplaying, and sometimes erasing, the fact that many of the characters are LGBTQ and that there are same-sex relationships in the film; the marketing was also criticised for straightwashing the promotional materials by falsely implying that the film includes a love affair between the characters played by Daisy Edgar-Jones and Jacob Elordi, when no affair actually takes place between them, and both are involved in same-sex romantic relationships with other characters instead.
 The misleading nature of the film's marketing was also highlighted by other outlets including The Observer and The Conversation.

 Varietys chief film critic Peter Debruge noted in his review that the film was "a gay love story" and pointed out that this had not been mentioned in some of the official marketing materials.
 "It feels like the opposite of a spoiler — something between a consumer service and a selling point — to address what the festival capsules only coyly imply, using phrases like "self-discovery" (Toronto) and "exploring a love she never dreamed possible" (SXSW)."
 Debruge also stated that official plot synopses for the film had been "deliberately deceptive" and misled people about the nature of the connection between the male and female leads, as well as the fact that these synopses avoid mentioning that both characters are actually involved in same-sex relationships in the film.
 "The... queer period drama explores the challenges of coming out in the 1950s, as two characters attracted not to one another — as those deliberately deceptive plot synopses would have you think — but to members of their own genders."